crazko/kalendario/README.md

 ---

-This is a new version of [previous one](https://github.com/crazko/calex-classic) developed for classic Google Calenda not available anymore.
+This is a new version of previous one [developed for classic Google Calendar](https://github.com/crazko/calex-classic), that is not available anymore.